kalabox/kalabox/.github/ISSUE_TEMPLATE.md

 > Example: I tried to create a pantheon site but got a `LowerCase` not defined exception

+Can you recreate this bug?

+> Yes

-What steps can we take to recreate this bug?
+Please detail the steps we can take to replicate this bug.
+Be as detailed as possible.

+> Example:

-> Example: 1.
-Open up GUI
+> 1. Started up GUI
-2.

-What did it actually do?

-Can you reproduce this issue?
-What steps can i take to reproduce this issue?
+> 2. Clicked on my Pantheon account in the sidebar
+> 3. Selected a site and an environment
+> 4. Kept the default create options and pressed submit

+**Tell us more**

-Could better documentation have prevented this issue?
+Could better documentation have prevented this issue? if so what should we change?

-Does this require documentation updates? and if so what?
+> Example: No

+Does this bug prevent you from using Kalabox?

+> Example: No

 Feature/Enhancement Request
 ===========================

+Please explain the reason for this feature request or enhancement

+> Example: I want to pull databases faster

+Please provide some detail on how Kalabox can help solve this problem

+> Example: Including a drushrc.php file that excludes common unneeded table data like caches*

+Why do you think it is important Kalabox include this new feature or enhancement?

+> Example: